 It was a tiny lamb that caught the attention of journalist and filmmaker Jenny Kleeman, whose book Sex Robots and Vegan Meat explores how technology is transforming the fundamental experiences of being human: sex, eating, birth, and death.
 After seeing images of “lambs in bags,” as she put it, on the website of The Guardian newspaper, she dove into the world of ectogenesis, or the use of artificial wombs to gestate mammals outside of the body.

-Of the different teams of researchers working on this technology, the Children’s Hospital of Philadelphia is perhaps the farthest along in its development; it is currently seeking approval for its “biobag” from the U.S. Food and Drug administration.
+Of the different teams of researchers working on this technology, the Children’s Hospital of Philadelphia, led by Dr. Emily Partridge, is perhaps the farthest along in its development; it is currently seeking approval for its “biobag” from the U.S. Food and Drug Administration.
 It is designed to gestate babies who would otherwise be extremely prematurely born, at the cusp of viability, which is currently around 23 to 24 weeks’ gestation.
 Instead of whisking them off to incubators in an intensive care unit, these fetuses would continue to grow in a temperature-controlled plastic bag filled with lab-made amniotic fluid, with a circulatory system in place of a placenta, as if in utero, until they reached full term.

 “This is about the difference between an ideal world, where this technology is used in that medical sense, and the real world in which we currently live, where we fetishize pregnancy and birth, and where a lot of women’s reproductive rights have a basis on when babies can survive outside the womb, and the right to choose what happens to your body.”
 Kleeman raises a number of questions about how this might unfold.
 If gestation no longer has to happen inside the body, what happens to the right to choose an abortion?
 If wealthy people can have children without disrupting their careers or endangering their bodies, will natural pregnancy become a marker of poverty, a sign that one couldn’t afford to spring for the biobag?